marcius-llmus/semtools-py/README.md

+This is the python version of https://github.com/run-llama/semtools (thanks to LlamaIndex!)

 # SemTools for Python

 A collection of high-performance command-line tools for document processing and semantic search, built in Python.
 It leverages modern libraries like `asyncio` for concurrency, `lancedb` for efficient vector storage, and `model2vec` for state-of-the-art local embeddings.